Study Abroad Programs

-London is a consortium program conducted with AIFS and three other colleges and universities from the United States—the University of Wyoming, the University of Wisconsin-Milwaukee and Mountain State College of Denver.
-Students take three of the eight courses offered by professors from the four schools and a course on British life and culture taught by local professors.
-Find out about London 2013!
+London is a consortium program conducted with AIFS and three other colleges and universities from the United States—the University of Wyoming, and the University of Wisconsin-Milwaukee.
+Students take three of the nine courses offered by professors from the four schools and a course on British life and culture taught by local professors.

 Beginning in the Spring 2011, the Mount will spend a 12-credit semester in Cuenca, the beautiful “Athens of Ecuador” in conjunction with the University of Cuenca.
 Students will live with families during their three month stay.
 The program includes many day-long and weekend excursions, including trips to the Coast, the Amazon Rainforest and an excursion to the Galápagos Islands.
 Classes are with the Mount professor accompanying the group.
 Spanish is not required; all students will be placed in a Spanish class according to their level of knowledge.

 The summer program in Seville, Spain is conducted at the Center for Cross-Cultural Study.
 Students enroll in a four-credit, three intensive-weeks in Spanish language and live with a family in Seville.
 Students sign a contract to speak Spanish only while in the Center and on excursions as a condition of acceptance into this total immersion experience.